-A new batch of updated and encoded legacy finding aids has just been posted.
+The latest group of updated and encoded legacy finding aids has just been posted online and includes nearly 100 finding aids.
 Some of the notable collections in this group are:

-A complete list of all updated and posted legacy finding aids can be found here.
+A complete list of all updated and encoded legacy finding aids can be found here.